Band Members:

 6. The Gates of Delirium (Studio Run-Through) [Anderson/Howe/Squire/White/Moraz]

 Notes: (****) Although the album is credited to all five band members, that is a simplification of their relative contributions.
 Following Rick Wakeman's departure from the band, Anderson/Howe/Squire/White worked on writing Relayer while looking for a new keyboard player.
-Various people were tried or considered, notably Vangelis, before the band chose Patrick Moraz and by the time Moraz had joined, most of the album had been written.
+Various people were tried or considered, notably Vangelis, before the band chose Patrick Moraz and by the time Moraz had joined, much of the album had been written.
+In a Jan 2020 interview, Howe said:

 Moraz has described how his first recording session in Aug 1974 involved the band playing him the first part of "Sound Chaser".
 Anderson asked for an introduction to the piece, which Moraz composed there and then.
 The introduction was recorded in a few takes after Moraz had explained their parts to Squire and White.